ruby-cube/rue/packages/pecherie/README.md

 ## Overview

 Pêcherie is an exploration into how to make asynchronous and event-driven programming more developer-friendly.
-It exposes an API that creates custom events, targeted and un-targeted.
+It exposes an API that creates custom events (referred to as hooks in this library), targeted and un-targeted.

 Pêcherie is based on the Planify event system.
 See [Planify](https://github.com/ruby-cube/rue/tree/main/packages/planify#goto-src) for an overview of foundational concepts as well as examples and explanations of one-time listeners vs sustained listeners, preventing memory leaks, and targeted listeners.